all-in-one-of/UE4Examples/Lighting/README.md

 [Distance Field Ambient Occlusion](https://docs.unrealengine.com/en-us/Engine/Rendering/LightingAndShadows/DistanceFieldAmbientOcclusion) is enabled in this project.
 To adjust the DFAO, see the settings under the SkyLight actor.

+## Eye Adaptation

+When you play this scene the HDR visualizer is diplayed and then the intesity of the level's direction light is animated from 120000 lux to 0.
+The scene uses eye adaptation and the HDR visualizer shows you the exposure compensation that's happening.

+This scene is also interesting to use in editor mode.
+Enable HDR vizualier with `ShowFlag.VisualizeHDR 1` and then scrub around the intensity of the directional light.
+You can also play with the Eye Adaptation exposure compensation settings on the Post Processing Volume to see how that effects the exposure compensation (which the HDR visualizer helps you to understand).